-- it is discretionary; - o an applicant does not have a statutory right to a payment; - the total expenditure in any one year resulting from awards under this scheme will not exceed the value of the budget allocated. - the payment may be treated as a loan with repayment required, as determined by the issuing officer. - the operation of the scheme is for the Council to determine; - the Council may choose to vary the way in which funds are allocated according to community needs and available funds; - o It is to meet one-off needs and not ongoing expenses, - Applicants who are eligible for a hardship award, short term advance or budgeting loan or advance will not be eligible.
+- o it is discretionary; - o an applicant does not have a statutory right to a payment; - the total expenditure in any one year resulting from awards under this scheme will not exceed the value of the budget allocated. - the payment may be treated as a loan with repayment required, as determined by the issuing officer. - the operation of the scheme is for the Council to determine; - the Council may choose to vary the way in which funds are allocated according to community needs and available funds; - o it is to meet one-off needs and not ongoing expenses,

-- Applicants who are eligible for a Universal Credit Advance Payment will not be eligible for a financial award but may be given foodbank vouchers. - Applicants who have been sanctioned by the DWP will not be eligible for LWP in order to minimise or negate the sanction, those in exceptional hardship may be awarded food bank vouchers. - other than the normal appeal against the application of a discretionary function by Judicial review, there is no right to a statutory appeal of any application decision.
+- applicants who are eligible for a hardship award, short term advance or Budgeting Loan or Advance will not be eligible. - applicants who are eligible for a Universal Credit Advance Payment MUST apply for the advance in the first instance unless there is mitigation.
+In most instances they will not be eligible for a financial award but may be given foodbank vouchers. - applicants who have been sanctioned by the DWP will not be eligible for LWP in order to ensure that we do not minimise or negate the sanction, those in exceptional hardship may be awarded food bank vouchers. - other than the normal appeal against the application of a discretionary function by Judicial review, there is no right to a statutory appeal of any application decision.
 In the interests of fairness the Council will operate an internal review procedure for appeals.